-Use your gap year to strengthen your law school application
+Use a gap year to strengthen your law school application

 Interested in law school?
 Our university partner at the University of Florida’s (UF) Levin College of Law believes that it does not hurt to take a gap year, as it allows applicants the opportunity to gain valuable skills that will take them far–both in the program and in their legal career.